pbklink/motif-core/etc/motif-core.api.md

     protected processSubscriptionPreOnline(): void;
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdExecuteScanDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdExecuteScanDataDefinition extends ExecuteScanDataDefinition {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdInsertIntoWatchmakerListDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)